AnonZebra/Open-source-Auditory-Tone-Detection-Task/Auditory Tone Detection Task/README.md

 You might wish to tweak the 'questConditionsFile.xlsx' values based on how good the sound isolation in the testing environment is, and whether you wish to focus on pure auditory threshold ('Quiet' condition) measurement or on trials with masking ('Simultaneous'/'Backwards').

 ## Attribution
-As mentioned above, this is a modified version of an experiment developed by Jason He, during collaboration with Nicolaas Puts.
+As mentioned above, this is a modified version of an experiment that was developed by Jason He while working in Nicolaas Puts research group at King’s College London.
 The code repository for this modified version can also be found [on GitHub](https://github.com/AnonZebra/Open-source-Auditory-Tone-Detection-Task).
 Modifications were made by Lowe Wilsson, while working for Janina Neufeld at Karolinska Institutet.
 As of yet, no article describing the experiment has been published.
 In the meantime, if you use this modified version in a study, please include links to both the [original](https://github.com/HeJasonL/Open-source-Auditory-Tone-Detection-Task) and this modified version's code repositories.

 ## Error reporting
-If you notice any problems with the experiment even after following the instructions above, please create a GitHub issue on this project's [repository](https://github.com/AnonZebra/Open-source-Auditory-Tone-Detection-Task).
+If you notice any problems with the experiment even after following the instructions above for configuration et c., please create a GitHub issue on this project's [repository](https://github.com/AnonZebra/Open-source-Auditory-Tone-Detection-Task).

 ## References
 Watson, A. B., & Pelli, D. G. (1983).
 Quest: A Bayesian adaptive psychometric method.
 Perception & Psychophysics, 33(2), 113–120. https://doi.org/10.3758/BF03202828